Abbott to Texas sheriffs: Help stop ‘chaos’ on border - NewsBreak

 “He stepped up to the plate, provided us with resources, patrol units, equipment that are helping us to do our job and keep the border safe,” Del Bosque said after the hour-long meeting law enforcement had with the governor.
 “Operation Lone Star has impacted us tremendously.
 It has given us another breath of life in my department and in my agency to where my guys are happy.
 The morale is up because they know they have state-of-the-art equipment and do their job successfully and keep Zapata County safe.”

 Brooks County Sheriff Urbino “Benny” Martinez said Abbott understands that bailouts and stolen vehicles plague his rural county of just 7,000 residents.
-His county is located 65 miles north of the Mexican border and along highway routes leading to Houston — popular destinations for migrants.‘Got-aways,’ migrant smugglers frequently damage property far from border, Texas ranchers lament
+His county is located 65 miles north of the Mexican border and along highway routes leading to Houston — popular destinations for migrants.